tradingview-pine-seeds/docs/repo.md

 ## Check the data upload

-Data is regularly checked and loaded into TradingView storage by action __Check data and create pr__.
+Data is regularly checked and loaded into TradingView storage by __Check data and create pr__ action.
-The results of the checks are written to the log of this action.
+The results of the checks can be found in the log of this action.

 After updating the data files and completing the action, examine the log for errors.

 - Go to repository __Actions__ tab
-- Check action log __Check data and create pr__
+- Check __Check data and create pr__ action log

 The [data requirements][_data] are listed in the tables.
-In the log, we write which field failed the check and why.
+We indicate which field failed the check in the log, and explain why.